OUR STRATEGIC FOCUS

 During the year Society’s activities were:

-- Translate the Holy Scripture into various local language of Tanzania.
-Current, eight (8) complete local languages Bibles have been translated and Forty one (41) others have New Testament Bibles.
+- Translate the Holy Scripture into various local languages of Tanzania.
+Currently, thirteen (13) complete local languages Bibles have been translated and Forty one (41) others have New Testament Bibles.

-- Distribute the Holy Scriptures effectively and meaningful to Christian and Christian charches in Tanzania
+- Distribute the Holy Scriptures effectively and meaningful to Christian and Christian churches in Tanzania

-- Literacy Training help around 500 people across Tanzania every year to learn basic reading and writing skills as you won’t be able to read the Bible if ones can’t read.
+- Literacy Training helps around 500 people across Tanzania every year to learn basic reading and writing skills as you won’t be able to read the Bible if you can’t read.

 Focused Efforts on On-going Translations